MrColwell/PS2Excel/README.md

   * Multiple Days in PowerScheduler not supported (only A at the moment)

 - [x] Multiple Days supported (as of V2f)
+- [x] Count per period to be added at bottom of spreadsheet
+- [x] Count of classes per teacher on left (Co-op only counted as one course)

 Old Versions:
 TeacherCoursesV2d.exe (May 27, 2016)